-A diastatic skull fracture is when there is a fracture that occurs near the head suture lines, which can cause widening of the gaps in the skull sutures and fractures, and this is a common occurrence among newborns and infants.
-It is also known as a shaken baby syndrome.
+A diastatic skull fracture is when there is a fracture that occurs near the head suture lines, which can cause a widening of the gaps in the skull sutures and fractures, and this is a common occurrence among newborns and infants.
+It is also known as shaken baby syndrome.

 Linear is the most common type of skull fracture and does not require much treatment as this fracture is a crack or a broken bone in the skull where the bone does not move from its place.
-A few visits to the hospital and medication can help heal the wounds up, and the patient can return to their quality of life after a few days.
+A few visits to the hospital and medication can help heal the wounds, and the patient can return to their quality of life after a few days.

 Once the attorney recognizes negligence, they will approach an insurance company for a settlement since the other party will not have the resources to pay for your loss (in most cases).
 There is a chance that your case might settle before litigation or trial.
 However, if you feel that you are not getting a fair settlement, you can take the insurance company to court.
-For that, you would need an expert personal injury lawyer to deal with the legal battle.
+You would need an expert personal injury lawyer to deal with the legal battle.

 Often those in a car accident do not know they have skull fractures as symptoms can develop over time, but an accident victim needs to keep an eye out for signs of brain injury or skull fractures to start treatment immediately and file for a claim.

-The amount you get from your claim depends on a lot of factors such as liability, the defendant, the plaintiff, and any mitigating damages.
+The amount you get from your claim depends on a lot of factors, such as liability, the defendant, the plaintiff, and any mitigating damages.

 Here are some of our brain injury settlements: